How to Increase Max Execution Time (300s) for Your Website

 Step 2: Increase Max Execution Time

-Here are several methods to increase the max_execution_time
+Here are several methods to increase the max_execution_time value, depending on your hosting environment:

 A) Edit php.ini